Croatian Sheepdog vs Coton de Tulear: Complete Comparison (2026)

 Health and Lifespan Comparison

 Croatian Sheepdog has a typical lifespan of 13-14 years, while Coton de Tulear lives approximately 15-19 years.
 Health profiles differ significantly between these dogs.
-Croatian Sheepdog is predisposed to Orthopedic Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
-Coton de Tulear faces its own health challenges including Orthopedic Conditions, Other Health Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Croatian Sheepdog is predisposed to hip and joint concerns along with other health conditions common in this breed, with associated veterinary costs for monitoring and treatment.
+Coton de Tulear faces its own health challenges including joint-related conditions and other breed-specific health issues.
+Documented health-predisposition counts are comparable, but the diseases and their management are distinct.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health